utah-explainability-fall22/utah-explainability-fall22.github.io/_assignments/project.md

 [This document]((https://docs.google.com/document/d/1zPzgGtmRCDrjZISDDgyC4ORUeu_NdChupAs9GjgPD7Y/edit#bookmark=id.6lxuk27w80j2)) is meant as a starting point for generating project ideas - you are welcome to explore topics beyond the ones outlined here.
 We encourage you to choose a topic of interest, read a few related papers, and think of possible extensions.
 Keep in mind some topics have more available data than others.
 We are willing to brainstorm about the project with you and offer suggestions.

+## Questions to consider in choosing a topic

 Projects do not need to be a standard model-driven task.
 Students are welcome to explore a range of types of projects including:
 * New explainability method for an existing task
 * New evaluation of an explanability method